lab-cosmo/glosim2/README.md

 ## Organisation of the code

 The main functionality of the package are exposed in GlobalSimilarity.py and GlobalSim_cluster.py is an attempt to make a robust parallelization using mpi4py library.

+## Examples

+An example on how to use the library in several scenarios can be found as a jupyter notebook in the examples folder.